Information

 • Keep your dog in at night and don't let it roam about.

-• It is best to keep your pet cat in at night, and place a reflective collar with two or three bells around its neck.
+• Keep your pet cat in at night and place a reflective collar with two or three bells around its neck.

 • Provide a purpose built enclosure for your cat to exercise in.
 This will not only save native wildlife but will protect your cat from harm.